Skip to content

 What a mastermind group is NOT.

 It’s not group coaching.
 Mastermind groups are about the MEMBERS sharing with each other, not about the Facilitator coaching individuals in a group setting.
 You get everyone’s feedback, advice, and support.
-Yes, if the Facilitator is an expert on the topic chime in.
+Yes, if the Facilitator is an expert on the topic, chime in.
 But keep the conversation balanced between all members.

 It’s not a networking group.
 While you may share leads and resources with each other, it is not the focus of the meetings.
 However, through your connections with other members, you will find plenty of joint venture opportunities, lead sharing, and professional networking.